FREE TRAINING: How To Wholesale & Flip Houses With Consistency & Predictablity!

 The process of wholesaling may be reversed but the people needed in the process remain the same!
 A cash buyer, a wholesaler, and a motivated seller; that's all you need!
 Although, you may prioritize the buyer more in reverse wholesaling since that is who will determine the rest of the process.

 Factors such as their budget and specific preferences will determine what property is put under contract, and eventually how much profit you make as a wholesaler.
-Your job as a wholesaler is to be the middle-man between the buyer and the seller and to handle the deal overall.
+Your job as a wholesaler is to be the middleman between the buyer and the seller and to handle the deal overall.

 Lastly, the seller of the property is needed to be able to put the property under contract.
 Their ultimate goal is to sell the property, although there may be specific contingencies regarding the property that are important to note in the contract.
 As the wholesaler, it is crucial to negotiate between both parties as best as possible.

-In addition to the key principals of the transaction, you may choose to utilize the help of a Realtor, title company, real estate attorney, real estate broker, and a home inspector.
+In addition to the key principals of the transaction, you may choose to utilize the help of a Realtor, title company, real estate attorney, real estate broker, and home inspector.

 Who Would Be Interested In Being A Buyer?